Centre for Surgery in London offers expert skin cancer surgery, combining advanced treatment with a focus on aesthetic outcomes and patient care

 The first step in the diagnosis of skin cancer is a detailed consultation with your doctor.
 During this consultation, your doctor will inquire about your health history and any specific concerns you have about your skin.
 This may include questions about how long the lesion has been present, any changes you’ve noticed, and your history of sun exposure or sunburns.

 Following the initial discussion, your doctor will conduct a physical examination of the concerning skin lesion.
-They will assess its size, shape, color, and any other distinctive features.
+They will assess its size, shape, colour, and any other distinctive features.
 This examination is not limited to the suspicious lesion alone; your doctor will also check the rest of your skin for any other unusual marks or moles that might indicate skin cancer.

 If the lesion appears suspicious, a biopsy will be recommended.
 In this procedure, a small tissue sample is taken from the lesion and sent to a laboratory for analysis.
 This biopsy is a critical step in confirming whether the lesion is cancerous.
 The lab tests will reveal the type of skin cancer, if present, and provide guidance for the treatment plan.